rscherrer/evo-bio-cc-sexual-selection-practical/README.md

 ## For students

-* Download the zipped folder sexual-selection-practical.zip.
+* Download the zipped folder evo-bi-cc-sexual-selection-practical.zip.
 * Unzip it: it should contain an HTML file called "questions.html" and a folder named "functions".
 * Open the HTML file in your browser: it contains all the questions of the practical.
 Just follow through!
 * You will need R in this practical.
 Open RStudio, and make sure to set your working directory to the folder you have just downloaded ("sexual-selection-practical"). * This way, R will know where to find the functions that you will be using in this practical.